 The A2 MIPS all-new for A2 helmet redefines mountain bike safety, style, comfort, and ventilation.
-The first helmet in its class to combine EPP (for slow speed impacts) and EPS (for high-speed impacts) in one sleek package, that will set a new benchmark for mountain bike helmets.
-The A2 has all the bells and whistles that Troy Lee Designs has always been known for; great style, excellent full head coverage, MIPS (Multi-directional Impact Protection System) as standard, and an improved retention system for adjusting the fit.
-It also has an improved X-Static padding system.
+The first helmet in its class to combine EPP (for slow speed impacts) and EPS (for high-speed impacts) in one sleek package that will set a new benchmark for mountain bike helmets.
+The A2 has all the bells and whistles that Troy Lee Designs is known for — great style, excellent full head coverage, MIPS (Multi-directional Impact Protection System) as standard, and an improved retention system for adjusting the fit.
+It also has an enhanced X-Static padding system.

-Cons: Minimal visor adjust, glasses hit back of helmet, sits too low on the head
+Cons: Minimal visor adjust, glasses hit back of helmet

 Manufacturer: Troy Lee Designs